 “An expert is someone who has made all the mistakes in a field that can possibly be made.” - Niels Bohr

-So how do you find a subject matter expert (SME) to help you with your risk management?
-Sometimes you'll be fortunate enough to have one or more in your organization or to have a panel of consultants pre-selected for you.
+So how do you find a subject matter expert (SME) to help you manage your risk?
+Sometimes you'll be fortunate enough to have one or more in your organization or a panel of consultants pre-selected for you.
 Even then, nobody is an expert in everything, and you'll need to find, among that group of people, someone who can help with your specific challenge.

 The first step is to define the scope of what you want to achieve.
 Succinctly but tightly, with as little ambiguity as possible.
 What are the boundaries, and equally important, what exactly are the outcomes or deliverables?
 Do you want to build a risk management framework, design training programs, or conduct a risk assessment?

 Each of these roles involves different specific skill sets.
 Below is a checklist to help you answer those questions.